[This Article is Deprecated due to changes in Google’s search results pages]

 Today we’ll be covering a very advanced topic, but it’s so powerful and beneficial comment it’s just too good to be ignored.
 TastyPlacement has been able to get a lot of use out of this tool

 How to Get the Coveted “Show Map of” Tag

 I learned this device from a power blogger in the search engine optimization business, and through some research reading Google’s Webmaster documentation.
 What the trick does is it enables a show map tag to appear within a Google result.
-The following photo will illustrate:

-So what’s different about this Google result? if you look closely, you’ll see a cross with an invitation to show the map of the businesses location.
+So what’s different about this Google result? if you look closely, you’ll see a cross with an invitation to show the map of the business’s location.
 This extra line in the search result can distinguish the result from other results on the page.
 And, as always, distinguishing factors in search results yield higher click rates.

 Also, when a user clicks on the cross a map of the location is expanded to reveal a map of the location, the full address, and phone number.
 Again, this will yield a high increase in visitor conversions.